Kingdom of Bamum: Origins

-King Mbuembue was the first ruler to expand the Bamun Kingdom.
-He was famous for repelling an attack by the Fulani in the early 19th century.
-Mfon Mbuembue took steps to fortify the capital with the construction of a trench.

-Now the Fulani invaders and attackers extended their invasion to different part of the kingdom trying to conquer major villagers.

-This is when these 9 warriors stood up and form an alliance and residences against the Fulani people and defeated them using black magic and other super natural powers, they then went into the interiors of the kingdom and form their own village and community.

-So these statues where made in recognition of the 9 warriors who defended their village against any form of invasion from the Fulani’s.

-So these statues have been kept for centuries and have been worshipped believe to have super natural mystic powers.

 The Bamum kingdom was originally founded by the older brother of the Tikar royal dynasty.
 The founding king (called a "fon" or "mfon") was Nchare, a conqueror reputed to have crushed some 18 rulers.
 King Nchare founded the capital Foumban, then called Mfomben.
 This first group of Tikar emigrants conquerors absorbed the language and customs of their new subjects and were from then on known as Mbum.
 It is believed that Chamba migrations from the Tikar Plain in the southern part of the western Adamawa Plateau resulted in the kingdom's foundation.

-Despite similarities between them, the Tikar and Bamum are two separate ethnic groups.